dzackgarza/Notes/Obsidian/BlogPosts/some-notes-on-benson-farb-s-talk-on-surface-bundles-mapping-class-groups-moduli-spaces-and-cohomology.md

 Another way to build bundles: take a representation $\rho: \pi_1 B \to \operatorname{Diff}(\Sigma_g)$, let $$E = \tilde B \cross \Sigma_g / (x,y) \sim (g.x, \rho(g)(y))$$ (standard construction) where $\tilde B$ is the universal cover of $B$.

-Generalizes previous example: take real line cross surface and mod out by deck transformations.
+Generalizes previous example: take real line cross surface and mod out by [deck transformations](deck%20transformations).

-Such bundles are called flat $\Sigma_g$ bundles, exactly those which admit flat connections.
+Such bundles are called [[flat]] $\Sigma_g$ bundles, exactly those which admit a [flat connection](flat%20connection).

 > Note on connections: there's a map $TE \mapsvia{\pi} TB$, can look at $\ker \pi$ which is a 2-plane bundle over $E$.
 > Take the kernel of $E \mapsvia{f} B$ is obtain a "vertical" 2-plane bundle, horizontal is not well-defined and so is a choice of a 2-plane field.
-> Flat means curvature vanishes is equivalent to Frobenius integrability theorem -- the 2-plane is integrable.
+> Flat means curvature vanishes is equivalent to [Frobenius integrability theorem](Frobenius%20integrability%20theorem) -- the 2-plane is integrable.
-> So curvature measures how integrable the 2-plane field is, rephrases "when is a 2-plane tangent to a foliation".
+> So [curvature](../zettelkasten/curvature.md) measures how integrable the 2-plane field is, rephrases "when is a 2-plane tangent to a [../zettelkasten/foliate](../zettelkasten/foliate.md)".

 One organizing problem: classify surface bundles over a fixed closed base manifold up to